otoolep/syslog-gollector/README.md

 Admin Control
 ------------
-The syslog-gollector exposes a number of HTTP endpoints, for configuration and management.
-The Admin server runs on localhost:8080 by default.
+The syslog-gollector exposes a number of HTTP endpoints, for general statistics and diagnostics.
+This Admin server runs on localhost:8080 by default.

     /statistics
     /diagnostics